Mapping TASEP back in time: Stationary dynamics on the TASEP measure

 This result for TASEP generalizes to a large class of initial conditions.
 For instance, given a continuous density profile $\rho_0: \mathbb{R} \rightarrow [0,1]$, a sequence $\{\nu^{\epsilon} \}_{\epsilon \in \mathbb{R}_{>0}}$ of probability measures on $\overline{\mathcal{C}} = \{ 0, 1\}^{\mathbb{Z}}$ is said to be \emph{associated to the profile $\rho_0$} if for every $f\in C_0(\mathbb{R})$ and every $\delta >0$, we have

-Then, the empirical measure $\pi_t^{\epsilon}$ for the TASEP, with initial conditions now given by $\nu^{\epsilon}$ converges in probability to an absolutely continuous measure $\rho( t, z) dz$ so that the density function is the entropic solution to the Burgers' equation with the initial value given by the density profile $\rho(t,z)$, see \cite{seppalainen1999existence}.
-We expect a similar hydrodynamic result to hold for the BHP but with a different PDE arising from the infinitesimal generator of the BHP.
+Then, the empirical measure $\pi_{t/\epsilon}^{\epsilon}$ for the TASEP, with initial conditions now given by $\nu^{\epsilon}$ converges in probability to an absolutely continuous measure $\rho( t, z) dz$ so that the density function is the entropic solution to the Burgers' equation with the initial value given by the density profile $\rho(t,z)$, see \cite{seppalainen1999existence}.
+We expect a similar hydrodynamic result to hold for the BHP with some modifications: (1) a different PDE arising from the infinitesimal generator of the BHP, and (2) no time scaling for the empirical measure since lattice scaling also scales the particle numbers and, consequently, the speed of the particles.